eetay/aws-cloudformation/instance-scheduler/README.md

-# Instance Scheduler Lambda
+# Instance Scheduler

-A simple scheduler for starting and stoping EC2 instances, based on lambda function which is operated by cloudwatch events.
-The rules you configure/update (as well as lambda) are deployed using cloudformation template
+A simple AWS scheduler for starting and stoping AWS EC2 instances, based on lambda function which is triggered by scheduling rules defined as cloudwatch events.
+The deploying the scheduler as well as updating new a schedule uses cloudformation and is very simple to use.

+The scheduler is specifically not using any database so it can be used with AWS free tier, totally free.

+The scheduler supports identifying the EC2 instances via Filters, not just instance ID.

 ### Adding a new scheduling rule

-In order to add a schedule, you edit the cloudformation.yaml Add a ```AWS::Events::Rule``` and a matching ```AWS::Lambda::Permission```, like so:
+In order to add a schedule, you edit the cloudformation.yaml Add a ```AWS::Events::Rule``` and a matching ```AWS::Lambda::Permission``` objects, like so:

 ```yaml
   MyScheduleRule: